-When you begin writing your business plan in the Plan tab, LivePlan initially skips over the Executive Summary section of your plan, and instead takes you to the Opportunity section.
-This is because we don't recommend writing the Executive Summary first.
-The Executive Summary is designed to be a condensed version of your entire plan - a quick view for someone who might not have time to read the whole document.
+The Executive Summary chapter is designed to be a condensed version of your entire business plan - a quick view for someone who might not have time to read the whole document.

 We recommend writing your Executive Summary last, for two important reasons:

 - You want to get it right.
 The Executive Summary is the most important part of your plan document because it’s the first thing your reader sees.
 Getting that bank loan you’re hoping for may depend on the first impression your plan makes.
 So, you want the Executive Summary to wow your reader.

-- It’s a summary of the plan.
+- It’s easier after you've written the plan.
 If you take the time to write your plan and complete your forecast, it will be much easier to go back and pick out the main points to include in the Executive Summary.

 Ultimately, though, you're welcome to write the plan document any order you choose.
 If you'd like to see sample Executive Summaries, you'll find them in our sample plan library.

 If you're interested in having a brief plan that's only Executive Summary (sometimes called a Lean Plan), you might consider using the Pitch tab of LivePlan instead of the Plan tab.
 The Pitch bears a lot of resemblance to an Executive Summary.

 Article is closed for comments.